-When my nephew recently asked rhetorically "why wouldn't nuclear be cheaper?", I realised that political smoke-screening on nuclear energy is having its desired effect.
+When my nephew recently asked me "why wouldn't nuclear be cheaper?", I realised that political smoke-screening on nuclear energy is having its desired effect.
 So what was my response?
 The first thing I said was I'm technology neutral.
 I'm open to all sources of energy as long as they're zero-emissions, reliable, safe and low-cost.
 My second point was, on that basis, Australia doesn't need nuclear because it's too expensive and slow in comparison to renewables.
 My third point was that the LNP's spruiking of nuclear isn't about climate action or decarbonisation.
 It's a hand grenade thrown for distraction and delay.

 Exploring the case of Spain illuminates why renewables are the clear choice for Australia's energy future.
 Read on to understand more.